 We are not in the dark ages anymore.
 So, the age of manual processes, agreements stored in paper format in filing cabinets, and spreadsheet management – is over.
 Ok, this may still be wishful thinking.
 Some of you may have squirmed at reading that previous sentence.
 Truthfully, we are on the digital transformation journey.
 Not there yet, but the legal profession and the contractual area are starting to adopt important new technologies like contract lifecycle management (CLM).

 Contract Managers need to be on top of their technology.
 In addition, we need to know about better processes and ways to manage our agreements.
-It isn’t about continually being on the bleeding edge, but it is important to have the innovation mindset.
-That being an openness to new methods and technology that can help to improve speed, reduce processing times, and help improve the quality of the company’s agreements.
+It isn’t about continually being on the bleeding edge, but it is important to have an innovation mindset.
+That being openness to new methods and technology that can help to improve speed, reduce processing times, and help improve the quality of the company’s agreements.

 Technology can be helpful here too.
 Part of keeping a pulse on your own contracts is running analytics across your agreement base.
 This lets you know of the averages, norms, peculiarities, and outliers.
 It is part of good risk management to both be on top of these issues, as well as improve the consistency of your agreements over time.

 Also, don’t forget the need to understand regulatory and governance issues in specific industries.
-This is especially true in healthcare, government, insurance, and financial sectors.
+This is especially true in the healthcare, government, insurance, and financial sectors.

 No surprise here.
 After the dust settles between the parties, stakeholders need to know about the deal.
 However, the organization also needs to know about the various expectations on both sides, obligations, performance metrics, and any compliance issues.

 It isn’t only up to the General Counsel’s office to negotiate with third parties and vendors.
 Certainly, procurement negotiates quite often.
-However, it has to be part of the contract manager skills.
+However, it has to be part of the contract management skills.
 After an agreement is hammered out, there will be shifts, tweaks, and adjustments needed once the actions start taking place.
 You simply cannot think of every possible permutation, option, and possibility until the ‘rubber hits the road.’
 As such, the role must negotiate with both internal and external parties, to make changes that are reasonable, or figure out alternatives.
 Naturally, negotiation ties closely with risk management and collaboration.

 There is no getting around it.
 A CM has to watch for and be good at the details such as missed punctuation at the end of a sentence or a missed word.
 Inarticulate or imprecise phrasing can also completely change the meaning of a clause or key condition.

 Among the contract manager skills, the focus on details and being thorough might even be one of the most important to a CM.
 Despite being such an important skill, it is unclear that there is any training to help in this aspect.
 Therefore, you cannot just let contract issues slip between the cracks.
 The best plan is to practice, understand the importance of this critical role, and keep vigilant.
 Having access to sophisticated contract management software can make the difference between an average CM, and an extraordinary one, as well.
 For more information on getting started with your contract management journey, check out our Contract Management Primer.

-Connect with us on LinkedIn
+Connect with us on Linkedin